Neuro-Symbolic Learning of Answer Set Programs from Raw Data: Experiments

 \subsection{Cumulative Arithmetic}

 We first consider the Cumulative Addition and Product tasks from \cite{ijcai2021-254}.
 The dataset $D$ contains $\langle X,y\rangle$ samples where $X$ is a sequence of MNIST digit images, and $y$ is the cumulative addition or product of the digits in $X$.
 The latent concept has the name $\asp{digit}$ with values $\mathcal{Z} = \{ 0\ ..\ 9\}$.
 The goal is to train the neural network to classify the digit images in $X$, and learn a recursive knowledge base that defines the cumulative arithmetic operation.
-The training set contains sequences of length 2-5, and three test sets are used with sequences of lengths 5, 10, and 100 in the Addition task, and 5, 10, and 15 in the Product task, to verify the trained network and learned knowledge can extrapolate to longer inputs.
+The training set contains 3,000 samples of sequences of length 2-5, and three test sets with sequences of lengths 5, 10, and 100 in the Addition task, and 5, 10, and 15 in the Product task, to verify the trained network and learned knowledge can extrapolate to longer inputs.
+Each test set contains 10,000 samples.
 As in \cite{ijcai2021-254}, we evaluate the neural network accuracy (\textbf{Acc.}) on predicting single digits, and the mean average error (\textbf{MAE}), and log mean average error (\textbf{log MAE}) when extrapolating to longer inputs in the addition and product tasks respectively.
+For this experiment only, we report results over 5 repeats to match \cite{ijcai2021-254}.

-In both tasks, \ac{nsl} learns the correct recursive knowledge (see Appendix \ref{sec:learned_hyps}), and outperforms $Meta_{Abd}$ (Table \ref{tab:recursive}). \ac{nsl} has a higher neural network accuracy, closer to the state-of-the-art accuracy of 0.9991 when a CNN is trained in a fully supervised fashion \cite{an2020ensemble}, despite \ac{nsl} being trained without latent concept labels.
-Also, \ac{nsl} trains the neural network to its maximal accuracy with significantly less training epochs than $Meta_{Abd}$. $Meta_{Abd}$ relies upon computing the exact psuedo-labels for each image in order to train the network accurately, whereas in \ac{nsl}, NeurASP can train the network with multiple digit choices for each image using a semantic loss function.
-This helps the network achieve a higher accuracy during the earlier stages of training.
-The training curves are shown in Appendix \ref{sec:recursive_nn_curve}.
+In both tasks, \ac{nsl} learns the correct recursive knowledge (see Figure \ref{fig:learned_hyps}), and outperforms $Meta_{Abd}$ (Table \ref{tab:recursive}). \ac{nsl} has a higher neural network accuracy, closer to the state-of-the-art accuracy of 0.9991 when a CNN is trained in a fully supervised fashion \cite{an2020ensemble}, despite \ac{nsl} being trained without latent concept labels.
+Also, \ac{nsl} trains the neural network to its maximal accuracy with significantly less training epochs than $Meta_{Abd}$ (see Figure \ref{fig:recursive_nn_acc}). $Meta_{Abd}$ relies upon computing the exact psuedo-labels for each image in order to train the network accurately, whereas in \ac{nsl}, NeurASP can train the network with multiple digit choices for each image using a semantic loss function.
+In Figure \ref{fig:recursive_nn_acc}, the error bars and shaded regions indicate standard error over the 5 repeats.
+We plot the $Meta_{Abd}$ Addition results from their GitHub repository, and re-run their Product task with 5 randomly generated seeds as these results are not available.
+We also plot the best $Meta_{Abd}$ result compared to the average, to demonstrate that $Meta_{Abd}$ can be highly sensitive to the random seed used to initialise the network in tasks with dense abductive spaces.